willslater99/Sonnet-Of-The-Damned-Band-Site/new-README.md

 ![Multi-Device Mockup Picture](assets/images/multi-device-mockup.png)

-##Project Goal
+## Project Goal
-!Time to change the music you listen to, time for Sonnet of the Damned.
+Time to change the music you listen to, time for Sonnet of the Damned.
 A melodic hardcore band from the south of england, Sonnet are a fantastic band who are growing by the day.
-This website will give you all the info you could want or need as a current or soon-to-be fan of the band in an easy to find and well defined way.
+This website will give you all the info you could want or need as a current or soon-to-be fan of the band in an easy and well defined way.
 The website is made individual by matching the bands colour schemes, providing links to their content and merchandise and giving information about their news and the band members.

 People don't like to work to find new music so it was very important that the information was clearly divided and easy to find about any specific subject.

 Thank you for coming to look at my project and if you want to know anything about the development process feel free to reach out to me through my github.
 Thanks!

+---

 <a></a>
 ## Links to Relevant Articles